Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Numerical Results

-In order to present in the most clear way how to distinguish between the different pairing scenarios in LiFeAs, we show in \cref{fig:lifeas-hsp} the RIXS spectra as a function of the energy loss for the charge and spin DSF of QP excitations at ${\bf Q}_{AF}$ and at $|{\bf q}|=\pi/2$, again for different choices of the SC order parameter symmetry.
+In order to present in the most clear way how to distinguish between the different pairing scenarios in LiFeAs, we show in \cref{fig:lifeas-hsp} the RIXS spectra as a function of the energy loss for the charge and spin DSF of quasiparticle excitations at ${\bf Q}_{\rm AF}$ and at $(\pi/2)$, again for different choices of the SC order parameter symmetry.
 As we have seen, these particular momenta are those where the sensitivity to the order parameter phase is more pronounced.
-In particular, spectral intensities corresponding to the transferred momentum ${\bf Q}_{AF}$ are sensitive to sign changes of the order parameter between hole and electron pockets.
+In particular, spectral intensities corresponding to the transferred momentum ${\bf Q}_{\rm AF}$ are sensitive to sign changes of the order parameter between hole and electron pockets.
 Indeed, as one can see in \cref{fig:lifeas-hsp}, the charge (spin) DSF is suppressed in the $s_\pm$ ($s_{++}$) wave state.
-Therefore, a comparison between spin and charge DSF can be revealing of a sign reversal in the order parameter between disconnected branches of the Fermi surface.
-On the other hand, the spectral contributions of the intraband scattering within the hole pockets, which correspond to a transferred momentum $|{\bf q}|\approx\pi/2$, are strongly affected by the parity of the order parameter, and therefore can discriminate between spin-singlet (e.g., $s$ wave) and spin-triplet pairing (e.g., $p$ wave).
-In fact, spectral intensities at $|{\bf q}|=\pi/2$ in \cref{fig:lifeas-hsp} are suppressed in the spin and charge DSF respectively in the spin-singlet ($s_\pm$ and $s_{++}$ wave) and in the spin-triplet ($p_z$ and $\widetilde{p}_z$ wave) cases.
+Therefore, a comparison between charge and spin DSF can be revealing of a sign-reversal in the order parameter between disconnected branches of the Fermi surface.
+On the other hand, the spectral contributions of the intra-band scattering within the hole pockets, which correspond to a transferred momentum $|{\bf q}|\approx\pi/2$, are strongly affected by the parity of the order parameter, and therefore can discriminate between spin-singlet (e.g., $s$-wave) and spin-triplet pairing (e.g., $p$-wave).
+In fact, spectral intensities at $(\pi/2,0)$ in \cref{fig:lifeas-hsp} are suppressed in the charge and spin DSF respectively in the spin-triplet ($p_z$ and $\widetilde{p}_z$~wave) and in the spin-singlet ($s_\pm$ and $s_{++}$~wave) cases.
 It should be noticed here that this result is general, and does not depend on the gap magnitude dependence along the Fermi surface, but only on its phase variations, and therefore is a mere consequence of the odd parity of the order parameter.
-This aspect is clearly displayed by the two panels of \cref{fig:lifeas-hsp} referring to the $p$ wave state at $|{\bf q}|=\pi/2$.
-The suppression of the charge DSF occurs for both $p_z$ and $\widetilde{p}_z$ wave, which have a different gap magnitude dependence, but nevertheless the same phase variations and the same parity.
+This aspect is clearly displayed by the two panels of \cref{fig:lifeas-hsp} referring to the $p$-wave state at $(\pi/2,0)$.
+The suppression of the charge DSF occurs for both $p_z$ and $\widetilde{p}_z$~wave, which have a different gap magnitude dependence, but nevertheless the same phase variations and the same parity.